 - Do not eat close to bedtime

 Our Dubai’s premier family clinic – Euromed Clinic Center – celebrates the 17th Annual GERD Awareness Week between November 20th and 26th, 2016.

-With the guidance of Dr. Zafar Quader, one of the best gastroenterologists in Dubai, Euromed joins hands with you to jointly raise awareness for GERD in the UAE.
+With the guidance of best gastroenterologists in Dubai, Euromed joins hands with you to jointly raise awareness for GERD in the UAE.
 A combined effort towards awareness can impact positive outcomes such as additional research, educational opportunities, and improved patient care for those suffering from this chronic disease.

-Book an appointment with Dr. Zafar to experience relief from troublesome symptoms and be well informed!
+Book an appointment with with our Doctors to experience relief from troublesome symptoms and be well informed!